Soneso/Arcturus/README.md

 Due to the currently limited size of the ChatGPT context window, the plugin can only display maximum 2 claimable balances at a time.
 Therefore, paging is limited to 2 entries per request.

-### Payments associated with an account
+### Payments

 The plugin can load, understand and display:
+- List of payments for a given account or a given transaction
-- On-Chain payment details for all types of payments such as create_account, payment, path_payment (uses paging)
+- Payment details for all types of payments such as create_account, merge_account, payment, path_payment (uses paging)
-- On-Chain transaction data associated with the payment, e.g, to be able to show the memo
+- Transaction data associated with the payment, e.g, to be able to show the memo

 **Limitations**

-Due to the currently limited size of the ChatGPT context window, the plugin can only display maximum 2 payments at a time.
-Therefore, paging is limited to 2 entries per request.
+Due to the currently limited size of the ChatGPT context window, the plugin can only display maximum 5 payments at a time.
+Therefore, paging is limited to 5 entries per request.

+### Operations
+- List of operations for a given account, transaction, ledger, liquidity pool or claimable balance
+- Operation details of a given operation
+- Transaction data associated with the operation, e.g, to be able to show the memo

+**Limitations**

+Due to the currently limited size of the ChatGPT context window, the plugin can only display maximum 5 operations at a time.
+Therefore, paging is limited to 5 entries per request.

+### Transactions
+- List of transactions for a given account, ledger, liquidity pool or claimable balance
+- Transaction details for a given transaction

+### SCVal
+- decode scval

 ### Network